JuliaLang/PackageCompiler.jl/README.md

 script into object code, and then builds it into the system image specified by the `-J` switch.
 This prepares an object file, which is then linked into a shared library containing the system image and user code.
-A driver script such as the one in `program.c` can then be used to build a binary that runs the julia code.
+A driver script such as the one in `program.c` can then be used to build a binary that runs the Julia code.

 Instead of a driver script, the generated system image can be embedded into a larger program following the embedding examples and relevant